 While ESG regulatory regimes and international standards are being developed, including to require consideration of ESG risks in investment decisions, some jurisdictions, notably in the US, have developed rules restricting the consideration of ESG factors in investment and business decisions.
-Under these anti-ESG rules, companies that are perceived as boycotting or discriminating against certain industries may be restricted from doing business with certain governmental entities.
-The UBS AG Group's businesses may be adversely affected if the firm is considered as discriminating against companies based on ESG considerations, or if further anti-ESG rules are developed or broadened."
+Under these anti-ESG rules, companies that are perceived as boycotting or discriminating against certain industries may be restricted from doing business with certain governmental entities. the UBS AG Group's businesses may be adversely affected if the firm is considered as discriminating against companies based on ESG considerations, or if further anti-ESG rules are developed or broadened.

-In the section headed "1.
-Risk Factors" on page 3 et seq., the risk factor "UBS AG's financial results may be negatively affected by changes to assumptions and valuations, as well as changes to accounting standards" of the subsection "1.2.
-Regulatory and legal risks" shall be completely replaced as follows:
+UBS AG's financial results may be negatively affected by changes to assumptions and valuations, as well as changes to accounting standards

-"UBS AG's financial results may be negatively affected by changes to assumptions and valuations, as well as changes to accounting standards estimates and assumptions that may involve significant uncertainty at the time they are made.
+UBS AG prepares its consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS").
+The application of these accounting standards requires the use of judgment based on estimates and assumptions that may involve significant uncertainty at the time they are made.
 This is the case, for example, with respect to the measurement of fair value of financial instruments, the recognition of deferred tax assets ("DTAs"), the assessment of the impairment of goodwill, expected credit losses and estimation of provisions for litigation, regulatory and similar matters.
 Such judgments, including the underlying estimates and assumptions, which encompass historical experience, expectations of the future and other factors, are regularly evaluated to determine their continuing relevance based on current conditions.
 Using different assumptions could cause the reported results to differ.
 Changes in assumptions, or failure to make the changes necessary to reflect evolving market conditions, may have a significant effect on the financial statements in the periods when changes occur.
 Estimates of provisions may be subject to a wide range of potential outcomes and significant uncertainty.
-For example, the broad range of potential outcomes in the UBS AG Group's legal proceedings in France and in the US relating to residential mortgage-backed securities increase the uncertainty associated with assessing the appropriate provision.
+For example, the broad range of potential outcomes in the UBS AG Group's legal proceedings in France and in a number of Credit Suisse's legal proceedings increase the uncertainty associated with assessing the appropriate provision.
 If the estimates and assumptions in future periods deviate from the current outlook, the UBS AG Group's financial results may also be negatively affected.